 - Are Your Clams Safe to Eat?

-- Juicy: How do Flies Eat?
+- What Do Flies Eat?

 Move over, organic.
 The new buzz in food circles is “eat local.”
 Wondering why you should care where your food comes from?